khulnasoft/integrations-core/twemproxy/README.md

 ### Installation

-The Agent's Twemproxy check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Twemproxy servers.
+The Agent's Twemproxy check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Twemproxy servers.

 ### Configuration